Instagrammable Netherlands | 35 Best Photography Locations in the Netherlands | 35 Top Photo Spots in the Netherlands

 Westkapelle, a seaside resort town secured from the North Sea by a high embankment, lies in the Dutch province of Zeeland, which together with Dishoek and Zoutelande, comprises the Zeeland Riviera.
 It is a perfect place for beach enthusiasts, as this region boasts some of the loveliest sand beaches in the Netherlands, characterized by typical wooden breakwaters.

 Westkapelle, surrounded by the beautiful hinterlands and the highest dunes of the Netherlands, provides ample opportunities for sunbathing, water sporting, biking, and strolling.
 At the end of the town, there's a vibrant lighthouse.
 It used to be a Gothic church tower in the past that was damaged by a fire.
 This fantastic lighthouse has influenced artists such as Piet Mondrian, who, in 1910, used it as a motif in a giant oil painting.
 Today, it is which is one of the highlights of the Gemeentemuseum in The Hague.
-If you want to explore more such hidden gems in the Netherlands, please read our article Netherlands Off The Beaten Track | 34 Best Hidden Gems in the Netherlands.
+To know more about the Dutch Beaches and coastal towns, please read our article 27 Best Beaches in the Netherlands | Top 27 Dutch Coastal Towns for a Summer Holiday in the Netherlands.

 15. The Windmills, Dokkum (Friesland)